nwnxee/unified/Plugins/Creature/README.md

 | 4 | Stacking will be determined by effect type that can be set using NWscript functions. |

 ### NWNX_CREATURE_NOSTACK_DEFAULT_TYPE
 This variable takes one of the following values, assigning all effects this modifier type by default.
-This is only used when mode is set to 4.
+This is used only when mode is set to 4.
 Per-spell overrides can be defined using the `NWNX_Creature_SetSpellBonusType(int spellId, int type)` function.
 Effects of different types stack with each other but only circumstance bonuses stack with effects of the same type.

+Feats and other spell-like effects use spellIds from spells.2da.
+Item effects will always use the default type.

 | Value | Type |
 |---:|----|